wernerglinka/aiandyou/src/pages/index.md

   title: Research
   image: "/uploads/aiandyou6.jpeg"
   prose: |
+    > "Despite these challenges, there are clear opportunities for artificial intelligence technology to help solve the transportation issues that have negatively impacted low-income communities and communities of color for generations."

     Articles and other relevant information available to all.

     ### McKinsey & Company - Blacks in the fast-food, retail and customer-service